mbourgey/EBI_cancer_workshop_SNV/README.md

 less -S alignment/tumor/tumor.sorted.dup.recal.metric.insertSize.tsv
 ```

-There is something interesting going on with our library ERR.
+There is something interesting going on with our libraries.

 **Can you tell what it is?** [Solution](solutions/_insert1.md)

+**Which library is the most suitable for cancer analysis ?** [Solution](solutions/_insert2.md)

 ## Alignment metrics
 For the alignment metrics, samtools flagstat is very fast but with bwa-mem since some reads get broken into pieces, the numbers are a bit confusing.